Notes on the Geography of Sri Lanka: Nuwara Eliya

 Such was the case here.

-The town is famous for its many hotels and guesthouses, which around holidays can be very crowded.
+The town has lots of hotels and guesthouses, which around holidays can be very crowded.
 Here, the approach to the St. Andrew's Hotel.

-The approach to the Grand Hotel, fronted by grand cedars.
+The Grand Hotel is fronted by grand cedars.

 Approach to the Hill Club.